-Because estate planning is a complex and dynamic area of law, you’ll want to work with a board-certified attorney whose practice is focused on estate planning.
+Because estate planning is a complex and dynamic area of law, you’ll want to work with an attorney whose practice is focused on estate planning.
 This is not the time to seek out a general practitioner.

 Financial Planner.
 One of the easiest ways to derail an estate plan is to miss your financial goals.
 Your financial planner can keep you on track to hit your retirement planning targets and help make sure you have the assets in place to fund your overall estate plan.

 Accountant.
 Your accountant can work with your attorney to identify and address tax issues before they threaten your estate plan.

 Insurance Agent.
 Your insurance agent can help ensure you and your loved ones are covered against life’s unpredictable and costly risks.
 Life insurance, in particular, can be an invaluable estate planning tool.
 Depending on your needs, life insurance can be used for a wide range of purposes, including estate tax planning, income replacement, business planning, and wealth building.

 So, how do you go about building an estate planning team?
 It’s as simple as picking up the phone.
 All you need to do is call your estate planning attorney and make an appointment.
 Your attorney will guide you through the rest of the process, step by step.

 If you already have the other team members in place, perfect!
 If not, your attorney can likely recommend a network of professionals to round out the roster.

 There’s no better time than now to get in the game!